atik65/atik65/README.md

 ### Hi there 👋, I'm Atik Hasan.
 #### I am a React.js Developer.
-Skills: JAVASCRIPT / REACT.JS / HTML / CSS / BOOTSTRAP / CONTEXT API / GIT
+Skills:
+- ✔JAVASCRIPT
+- REACT.JS
+-  HTML
+-  CSS
+-  BOOTSTRAP
+-  CONTEXT API
+-  GIT

 I am a Front End web application developer .
 I like to build my project with React.js but I can do it with vanilla js also .
 I am using React because it  saves lot of time.